w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 **caP**: only one can book

-- The other will se the room available but cannot book it
+- The other will see the room available but cannot book it

 *This is admissible only in certain scenarios*